-Research and Monitoring: Scientific research is one of the purposes of wilderness.
+Monitoring and Continuing Research: These two actions are combined since their effects would be the same.
+Scientific research is one of the purposes of wilderness.
 Monitoring is considered part of research.
 Research is conducted by staff and scientists from public agencies and academic and independent institutions, as managed through SEKI's research permit process.
 Research findings are written into reports and/or peer-reviewed publications that are used to inform park management and help with decision-making.

 Monitoring is conducted by NPS staff from the SEKI Resource Management and Science (RMS) division and the Sierra Nevada Network Inventory and Monitoring program, and by scientists in association with permitted research.
 High elevation aquatic ecosystem components that are currently monitored include water quality, and populations of amphibian and reptiles associated with restoration and research sites.
-Any research or monitoring projects that propose 4(c) actions would be evaluated separately.
+Any research or monitoring projects that propose 4(c) actions would be evaluated in a separate minimum requirement analysis.